adobe/experience-platform-dsw-reference/recipes/scala/README.md

 Create an empty dataset with this schema.
 Please look at the video `Video to create dataset and upload parquet file`.
-(Do not have to upload any parquet for this because we want an empty dataset) Get this datasetId and plugin it in pipelineservice.json.
+(Do not have to upload any parquet for this because we want an empty dataset) Get this datasetId and plug it in pipelineservice.json.
 For eg: it is referenced as scoredDatasetId in the sample json.
 All the prerequisites are complete and you can now proceed to running some training and scoring jobs.

 # Steps to run training and scoring jobs